AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 In addition the following fields are available for nodes:

-* `isConflict` – a boolean indicating whether the total weight of incoming flows equals to that of outgoing flows, including dropoffs (?)
+* `isConflict` – a boolean indicating whether the total weight of incoming flows equals to the weight of outgoing flows, including dropoffs (?)
 * `income` – an array with names and weights of incoming nodes
 * `outcome` – an array with names and weights of outgoing nodes
 * `dropoff` – the weight of the dropoff node